D067659/tpmc_documentation/user_guide/user_guide.md

 #### Edit

-You can edit the fields Category and Function label as well as add addtional fields for existing Functions.
+You can edit the fields Category and Function label as well as add and remove fields for existing Functions.
+To avoid inconsistencies or a new validation of all existing APIs, it is not possible to make further changes to a function after its definition.

 *Click the "Edit existing Functions" button.*